elisabethkaseda/100-days-of-code/log.md

 **Thoughts:** I was able to create an issue for a suggested feature for our Discord community bot today, which was exciting!
 I got to learn more about how that works, and now I want to go find other repos that have open issues that are good for beginners to work on.
 It could be fun!
 I also struggled with Python some more today, but I got it to do what I wanted it to do in the end.
 Functions calling other functions can get tricky, especially when scoped variables get involved...

+### Day 9: July 12, 2021

+**Today's Progress:** Studied UX/UI practices and looked into portfolio projects.

+**Thoughts:** There's so much to learn!
+I'm not spending as much time on this per day as I probably should be, but I still feel like there's way more to do in a day than can fit in one hour.
+Can't wait until vacation time when I can contribute much more time to this.

+### Day 10: July 13, 2021

+**Today's Progress:** Reviewed CSS Grid and some other HTML/CSS topics.

+**Thoughts:** A tweet that went viral got me thinking about how important the basics are these days, when everyone is so eager to show off their knowledge of all the latest technologies.
+Basics are what I do best (I much prefer HTML/CSS to JavaScript), so I might as well make sure I'm REALLY good at the basics, right?
+I don't think I'll ever be able to beat people with JavaScript skills, but this and my passion for accessibility might possibly give me a leg up in a different way.
+I hope.

+### Day 11: July 14, 2021

+**Today's Progress:** Joined Slack for an open-source project, did more CSS review, and worked on a CS project (Boredless Tourist).

+**Thoughts:** I'm definitely feeling what I mentioned in day 10: the actual programming part of things is not easy for me!
+It's going to take a lot of practice.
+But going back to CSS feels like home.
+I'm hoping to use more of my design skills and CSS knowledge to help with an open-source project I found that has helped so many people.
+It'd be an honor to be able to contribute.
+I've gotta work hard so I can be useful!

 <!--### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)